Korean cuisine: Grains

 Rice is used to make a number of items, outside of the traditional bowl of plain white rice.
 It is commonly ground into a flour and used to make rice cakes called tteok in over two hundred varieties.
 It is also cooked down into a congee (juk) or gruel (mieum) and mixed with other grains, meat, or seafood.
 Koreans also produce a number of rice wines, both in filtered and unfiltered versions.
-And for centuries, grains have also been used to make misu and misu-garu, drinks made from grain powder that are sometimes used as meal supplements.
+Grains have also been used for centuries to make misu and misu-garu, drinks made from grain powder that are sometimes used as meal supplements.

 Fruits

 Encompassing a wide range of temperate climates, the Korean peninsula supports the growth of many cultivated and wild fruit species.
-Asian pears of numerous varieties, apples, melons and berries and more are typical of summer and fall produce.
+Asian pears of numerous varieties, persimmons, apples, citrus, melons, berries and more are typical of summer and fall produce.
+Asian pears and persimmons, being Pre-Columbian era staples, are particularly well-represented in culture as gifts, ceremonies, medicine, marinades, and subjects of art and poetry.

 Legumes

 Legumes have been significant crops in Korean history and cuisine, according to the earliest preserved legumes found in archaeological sites in Korea.
-The excavation at Okbang site, Jinju, South Gyeongsang province indicates soybeans were cultivated as a food crop circa 1000–900 BCE.
+The excavation at Okbang site, Jinju, South Gyeongsang Province indicates soybeans were cultivated as a food crop circa 1000–900 BCE.
 They are still made into dubu (tofu), while soybean sprouts are sauteed as a vegetable (kongnamul) and whole soybeans are seasoned and served as a side dish.
 They are also made into soy milk, which is used as the base for the noodle dish called kongguksu.
-A byproduct of soy milk production is biji or kong-biji, which is used to thicken stews and porridges.
+A byproduct of soy milk production is biji or kong-biji, which is served as a stew and also used to thicken stews and porridges.
 Soybeans may also be one of the beans in kongbap, boiled together with several types of beans and other grains, and they are also the primary ingredient in the production of fermented condiments collectively referred to as jang, such as soybean pastes, doenjang and cheonggukjang, a soy sauce called ganjang, chili pepper paste or gochujang and others.